Bolteam/slabs/README.md

 Slabs
 =======

-Slabs is an amazing extension for [Bootstrap](http://github.com/twbs/bootstrap), ready to help developers to create amazing websites in minutes.
+Slabs Framework is an amazing extension for [Bootstrap](http://github.com/twbs/bootstrap), ready to help developers to create amazing websites in minutes.

 ## Quick start